psycopaths/jdoop/README.md

 package name and where the package's source and class files are.
 Other arguments are optional.
-For example, to test the `org.apache.commons.collections` package from the Apache Commons library from the [jpf-doop-examples][2] repository, assuming that JDoop and `jpf-doop-examples` are on the same directory hierarchy level, run the following:
+For example, to test the `org.apache.commons.collections` package from the Apache Commons library from the [JDoop-examples][2] repository, assuming that JDoop and `JDoop-examples` are on the same directory hierarchy level, run the following:

 ```
 #!bash
-$ python jpfdoop.py --package-name org.apache.commons.collections --root ../jpf-doop-examples/
+$ python jpfdoop.py --package-name org.apache.commons.collections --root ../jdoop-examples/
 ```

 A code coverage report will be generated and can be found in the